 2. After treatment:

-- Flush both lumens with 10 ml of saline and the push-pause-technique.
+- Flush both lumens with 10 ml of saline according to the push-pause technique.

 - Gently tap the ampoule’s neck to remove the lock solution.

 - Tilt the ampoule so that you can see a white dot on top and quickly break off the neck.

 Reconstitute the urokinase that is delivered in a separate vial with TauroLock™ withdrawn from the ampoule.
 TauroLock™-U25.000 must be used immediately after reconstitution.

 - Draw the TauroLock™ solution from the ampoule into a sterile syringe.